EstherSlabbert/tech230_AWS/automation.md

 # Replaces the bind IP in the MongoDB configuration files to allow all to access
 sudo sed -i 's/^bind_ip = 127.0.0.1/bind_ip = 0.0.0.0/g' /etc/mongodb.conf

-# reload (does not stop, but initiates changes to config) MongoDB - script gave error
-#sudo systemctl reload mongodb

 # restart (stops and then starts again) mongoDB
 sudo systemctl restart mongodb